NyKepler/CerCNsig/README.md

 for the analysis below.

-The optimization has been run on 6 sample types blood, plasma, tissue, endome, MaNiLa VS and archival VS which indicate different coverage depths and , 3 bin sizes during QDNAseq read counting and 2 distance error methods in ACE.
+The optimization has been run on 6 sample types blood, plasma, tissue, endome, MaNiLa Cervical and archival Cervical which indicate different coverage depths and , 3 bin sizes during QDNAseq read counting and 2 distance error methods in ACE.
 This have been run in two slightly different versions as mentioned in the code above: version 1 is has been used for